Dear John (Eddi Reader song): Reception

 In a review of Eddi Reader, Jan Moir of The Guardian described the song as a "big ballad" and considered it the best track on the album.
 Rick Anderson of AllMusic felt "Dear John" was "perhaps the tenderest kiss-off song ever written".

+Music video

+The accompanying music video for "Dear John" was directed by Angela Conway and produced by Richard Bell for State.
+It was released in early November 1994 and features a striking performance shot in London's Hoxton Hall.